-Financial assets measured at amortised cost include trade receivables with an allowance corresponding to the expected credit loss model, cash at bank and on hand and other financial assets.
+The Company's financial assets measured at amortised cost include trade receivables with an allowance corresponding to the expected credit loss model, cash at bank and on hand and other financial assets.
 Gains and losses on measurement of financial assets and liabilities measured at fair value are recognised in profit or loss of the current period.

-Financial assets and liabilities measured at fair value recognised in current period profit or loss include forward derivatives.
-Investments in investment funds are also classified as assets measured at fair value.
+The Company's financial assets and liabilities measured at fair value recognised in current period profit or loss include forward derivatives.
+The Company also classifies investments in investment funds as assets measured at fair value.

-An asset is derecognised only when the contractual rights to the cash flows generated by the asset expire or when the financial asset together with substantially all the risks and rewards of ownership are transferred to another entity.
+The Company derecognises an asset only when the contractual rights to the cash flows generated by the asset expire or when the financial asset together with substantially all the risks and rewards of ownership are transferred to another entity.
 If the Company does not transfer or retain substantially all the risks and rewards of ownership and retains control of the asset, it recognises a retained interest in the asset and a related liability for potential payments.
 If, on the other hand, the Company retains substantially all the risks and rewards of ownership of the transferred asset, it continues to recognise the related financial asset.
 On initial recognition, financial liabilities are classified into one of two categories: